UmairAbideen/Database-Optimization-Part-3/README.md

 ## What is Query Optimization?

-Query optimization means retrieving only the data your application actually needs.
+Query optimization means retrieving only the required data and avoiding unnecessary database operations.

 Think:

-> **"Fetch less, run faster."**
+> "Fetch less, execute faster."

+---

+## Example

 Instead of: